hemanshshridhar/FourierMamba/README.md

 ## FourierMamba

-Implementation of FourierMamba Block from the <a href="https://arxiv.org/pdf/2405.19450">FourierMamba</a> paper, for image de-raining using State Space Models.
+Unofficial Implementation of FourierMamba Block from the <a href="https://arxiv.org/pdf/2405.19450">FourierMamba</a> paper, for image de-raining using State Space Models.

 ## Usage